 - Bluehost is an officially recommended web host by WordPress

-- Bluehost offers the services of website builders like Drupal and Weebly.
+- Bluehost offers the services of website builders like Weebly

 - You can choose where you want your servers to be located when you sign up.
-You have the option of between places like Australia, Belgium, Canada, Germany, Taiwan, the UK, and the US.
+You have the option to chose between places like Australia, Belgium, Canada, Germany, Taiwan, the UK, and the US

 - All plans come with an SSL certificate